-Spotted near the Nürburgring race track in Germany this week was a T-Roc prototype sporting the same quad-exhaust tip design of the Volkswagen Golf R. The engine note also matched the noise of the popular hot hatch, according to our photographer.
+Spotted at the Nürburgring racetrack this month was a new T-Roc prototype sporting the same quad-exhaust tip design of the Volkswagen Golf R. The engine note also matched the noise of the popular hot hatch, according to our photographer.

 This suggests VW is cooking up a fiery T-Roc R, something the German automaker’s execs have been hinting at since last year's appointment of Jost Capito as the head of the R division.
-We’re not expecting a GTI badge as VW says those famous letters are reserved for hatchbacks only.
+We don't expect a GTI badge as VW says those famous letters are reserved for hatchbacks only.

 The Golf R’s engine is a 2.0-liter turbocharged inline-4 delivering 292 horsepower and 280 pound-feet of torque (in other markets it delivers 305 hp and 295 lb-ft).
 The engine is paired to a seven-speed dual-clutch transmission and all-wheel drive in the Golf R, and VW is likely to use a similar combo for any T-Roc R, although we've heard that the 2.5-liter turbocharged inline-5 from the Audi RS 3 and upcoming RS Q3 is also a possibility.

 2019 Volkswagen T-Roc R spy shots - Image via S. Baldauf/SB-Medien

-A VW spokesperson wasn’t willing to comment on the vehicle.
+A VW spokesperson wasn’t willing to comment on the potential T-Roc R.

 The automaker has confirmed however that a T-Roc convertible is in the works.
-It's due to enter production at a plant in Osnabrück, Germany starting in 2020.
+This model is due to enter production at a plant in Osnabrück, Germany starting in 2020.